 Regular pulse surveys help you track engagement trends and identify issues before they become problems.

 Collaboration drives innovation and helps teams achieve more together than individuals can alone.
-Strong collaboration also improves knowledge sharing and reduces silos.
+Analyzing team performance metrics like this allows for a better understanding of collective impact.

 Why are teamwork and collaboration a key employee performance metric?